karanliknotalar/classify-yolo-dataset/README.md

        `CLASS_LIST` = **['dog', 'cat', 'people', 'coffe']**

 3. Run `python classify_yolo_dataset.py` in your terminal.
 4. You can also use the following command to increase the dataset.
-Run `python augment_dataset.py` Thus, you can triple your existing data set by inverting both horizontally and vertically.
+Run `python augment_dataset.py`.
+Thus, you can triple your existing data set by flipping  horizontally and vertically.

 ## Note